Web Development

 Definition and Purpose

 LSP is a core tenet of object-oriented design.
-It focuses on behavioral compatibility between derived types and their base types — ensuring that substitutability holds throughout inheritance hierarchies, which keeps systems flexible and easier to extend.
+It focuses on behavioral compatibility between derived types and their base types, ensuring that substitutability holds throughout inheritance hierarchies and keeping systems flexible and easier to extend.

 Core Concepts